ibireme/yyjson/doc/API.md

 ●**YYJSON_READ_NOFLAG = 0**<br/>

-This is the default flag for JSON writer (RFC 8259 compliant):
+This is the default flag for JSON reader (RFC 8259 compliant):

 - Read positive integer as `uint64_t`.
 - Read negative integer as `int64_t`.